aereobert/dummy-vocal-extractor/README.md

 Some code are from tsurumeso/vocal-remover, which is a deep-learning-based tool.
 This dummy code is intented for generating deep-learning dataset.

+DISCLAIMER: ONLY INTENTED FOR GENERATING ML TRAINING DATASET, I AM NOT RESPONSIBLE FOR YOUR COPYRIGHT ISSUES, USE AT YOUR OWN RISK

 It takes
 1. music with vocal
 2. music without vocal